Aspen Snowmass has honed their winter operations plan throughout the ski season, and we have enjoyed continuous access to skiing this winter.

 - Buttermilk: Dec.
 18, 2020 - April 4, 2021

-Aspen Snowmass will continue to offer a wide range of on-mountain dining options, but, with guest safety as a top priority, seating capacity will be greatly reduced.
-To spread out diners, Aspen Snowmass is adding outdoor, heated tents with seating outside several of the main restaurants, including The Sundeck, Merry-Go-Round, Elk Camp, and the new High Alpine at Snowmass (formerly Gwyn's High Alpine).
+Aspen Snowmass offers a wide range of on-mountain dining options, but, with guest safety as a top priority, seating capacity is reduced.
+To spread out diners, Aspen Snowmass has added outdoor, heated tents with seating outside several of the main restaurants, including The Sundeck, Merry-Go-Round, Elk Camp, and the new High Alpine at Snowmass (formerly Gwyn's High Alpine).

 Grab-and-go service and market-style takeaway items will be expanded, and the updated Aspen Snowmass App will also offer skiers the option to order food to-go from a mobile device.

-Cloud Nine Alpine Bistro will be open for lunch, offering a sit-down, fine-dining experience with the same incredible views and delicious menu, including fondue, raclette, and apple strudel.
-The vibe will be decidely more relaxed without the apres-ski parties, but this special place .
+Cloud Nine Alpine Bistro is open for lunch, offering a sit-down, fine-dining experience with the same incredible views and delicious menu, including fondue, raclette, and apple strudel.
+The vibe is more relaxed without the apres-ski parties.

-Ruthie's on Aspen Mountain will be open as a warming hut and bathroom station but will not offer food service.
+Ruthie's on Aspen Mountain is open as a warming hut and bathroom station but will not offer food service.

 Bonnie's on Aspen Mountain has installed igloos that are available to reserve for breakfast and lunch ($50).

-Each mountain will feature expanded picnic areas, ideal lunch spots on sunny days!
+Each mountain features expanded picnic areas, ideal lunch spots on sunny days!

 Riding the Lifts & Gondolas

-Safety takes precedence this season.
-Lift lines will be spaced at distanced intervals with face coverings required when loading and unloading.
+Safety has taken precedence this season.
+Lift lines are spaced at distanced intervals with face coverings required when loading and unloading.
 When riding a chairlift or gondola, lift operators also ask that you keep face coverings on.

-Gondolas and chairlifts will load with families and groups that are comfortable together.
-You will not be required to board a gondola or a chairlift with someone you are not comfortable riding with.
-Our teams will always work with you on your preference and comfort level.
-Windows will be kept open in all gondola cabins, and cabins will be sanitized at least twice a day.
+Gondolas and chairlifts load with families and groups that are comfortable together.
+You are not required to board a gondola or a chairlift with someone you are not comfortable riding with.
+Aspen Snowmass teams work with you on your preference and comfort level.
+Windows are kept open in all gondola cabins, and cabins are sanitized at least twice a day.

-At Aspen Highlands, the Highland Bowl snowcat will not operate this winter.
+At Aspen Highlands, the Highland Bowl snowcat is not operating this winter.